alucryd/oxyromon/README.md

         -a, --add <KEY> <VALUE>     Add an entry to a list -r, --remove <KEY> <VALUE>  Remove an entry from a list -h, --help                  Print help information

+## oxyromon-info

+Print system information

+Prints the program version, installed dependencies and their version (when possible), as well as some basic system statistics.

+    Usage: oxyromon info

+    Options:
+    -h, --help  Print help

 ## oxyromon-import-dats